 V Restaurant and Bar (#7 of 22 restaurants) opened in 2004 and claims to offer the most upscale dining experience in Calaveras County.
 In 2011 the proprietors opened the V Bistro & Bar to offer a casual European style eatery.
 The two restaurants are next door to each other and adjacent to the Victorian Inn.

 Murphys is a great little town and this is just a sampling of what it has to offer.
 Have you visited Murphys?
-Do you have a favorite spot there?
+Do you have a favorite spot to add to the things to do in Murphys, CA?
 I’d love to hear from you in the comments.

 Until next time…